ricardovolert/ricardovolert/README.md

 Born at a time when NVU (and sometimes MS FrontEnd) was my best friend, I grew up and worked as a developer, but life separated me from this project of a very cool career that I previously considered just a ✨hobby✨.

-🌱 At some point in my life I have programmed in C/C++, C#, Fortran, PHP, Python, R, Flutter and Java.
+🌱 At some point in my life I have programmed in C/C++, C#, Fortran, PHP (with or without Laravel/Blade), Python, R, Flutter and Java.
 I also play with MongoDB and MySQL databases.
-I also know a few things about CSS, HTML, JS, Figma and REST API.
+I also know a few things about Shell Script, CSS, HTML, Jquery (RIP), JS, Angular (RIP), AngularJs, Figma and REST API.

 I'm a Linux user (mostly Ubuntu), but recently I'm using Windows 11 (because it's the default on my laptop 💻 and well, it's a Samsung Book3 360 ❤).